haoxiangsnr/spiking-fullsubnet/README.md

 └── tools
 ```

-- `audiozen/`: The core code of the project.
+- `audiozen/`: The core of the project.
 It contains the following subdirectories:
-  - `acoustics/`: The directory contains the code for audio signal processing.
+  - `acoustics/`: Contain the code for audio signal processing.
-  - `dataset/`: The directory contains the data loading and processing code.
+  - `dataset/`: Contain the data loading and processing code.
-  - `model/`: The directory contains the code for model definition and training.
+  - `model/`: Contain the code for model definition and training.
-  - `trainer/`: The directory contains the code for training and evaluation.
+  - `trainer/`: Contain the code for training and evaluation.
   - ...
-- `docs/`: The directory contains the project's documentation.
+- `docs/`: Contains the project's documentation.
-- `recipes/`: The directory contains the code for experiments.
+- `recipes/`: Contains the code for experiments.
 Name the subdirectory after the dataset and create a subdirectory for the dataset named after the model.
 For example, `dns_icassp_2020/` represents the dataset `dns_icassp_2020`, and this directory contains data loading classes, training, and inference scripts for this dataset. `cirm_lstm/` contains the model for this dataset, including the structure and trainers for each model.
-- `tools/`: The directory contains the code for additional tools, such as data preprocessing, model conversion, etc.
+- `tools/`: Contains the code for additional tools, such as data preprocessing, model conversion, etc.

 For the dataset directory, take `recipes/dns_icassp_2020` as an example.
 Its directory structure is as follows: